pagkly/Zed/Investopedia3/Normative Economics.md

 Normative Economics
 ## What Is Normative Economics?

-Normative economics is a perspective on [economics](https://www.investopedia.com/terms/e/economics.asp) that reflects normative, or ideologically prescriptive judgments toward economic development, investment projects, statements, and scenarios.
+Normative economics is a perspective on [[economics]](https://www.investopedia.com/terms/e/economics.asp) that reflects normative, or ideologically prescriptive judgments toward economic development, investment projects, statements, and scenarios.

-Unlike [positive economics](https://www.investopedia.com/terms/p/positiveeconomics.asp), which relies on objective data analysis, normative economics heavily concerns itself with value judgments and statements of "what ought to be" rather than facts based on cause-and-effect statements.
+Unlike [[positive economics]](https://www.investopedia.com/terms/p/positiveeconomics.asp), which relies on objective data analysis, normative economics heavily concerns itself with value judgments and statements of "what ought to be" rather than facts based on cause-and-effect statements.
 It expresses ideological judgments about what may result in economic activity if public policy changes are made.
 Normative economic statements can't be verified or tested.

 ### Key Takeaways